RenatGilmanov/search-cache/README.rst

 ============================
-Alumi SearchCache
+Search Cache
 ============================
-Alumi SearchCache is a specialize cache implementation, designed to properly handle search specific data.
+SearchCache is a specialize cache implementation, designed to properly handle search specific data.
 Generally speaking, there are two critical requirements, addressed by this implementation: